zubinchopra/portaldocs/portal-sdk/generated/top-extensions-samples.md

 <a name="portal-extension-samples-v1-versus-v2-v2"></a>
 ### V2

 The samples in the **V2** directories use the most recent patterns.
-It contains the post-GA collection of new APIs that are meant to be the only set of APIs needed to develop an Ibiza extension.
+They contain the collection of new APIs that are meant to be the only set of APIs needed to develop an Ibiza extension that performs well and is accessible.

 The **V2** samples address the following API areas.